chinenual/synergize/docs/csurface.md

 * `Port (incoming)` - the network port Synergize will use to send data to TouchOSC.
   Must match the `Control Surface Port` configuration in Synergize.

+Synergize advertises itself via Bonjour/Zeroconf, so the `Host` and `Port (outgoing)` settings can be selected by a simple selection of the Synergize instance displayed at the bottom of the configuration page.

 ## Synergize side configuration